prajolshrestha/prajolshrestha.github.io/_posts/2024-01-24-cognitive-neuroscience.md

     2. Short-term Memory
     3. Working Memory
     4. Long-term Memory
-- Free will: Act without external influnces
+- Free will: Act without external influences
 - Consciousness: Awareness of internal and external existence
     Theory:
     1. Global workspace theory
     2. Integrated information theory
     3. Damasio's theory of consciousness
          - Emotions: Collection of unconscious neural responses to int/external stimuli
-         - Feeling(2nd order emotion): Arises when organism becomes aware of changes it is experiencing
+         - Feeling(2nd order emotion): Arises when an organism becomes aware of changes it is experiencing

-    Q. Will we ever have conscious machine?
+    Q. Will we ever have a conscious machine?
-      ==> Many important algorithms has been devised, however, many additional techniques have to be descovered yet.
+      ==> Many important algorithms have been devised, however, many additional techniques have to be discovered yet.